dwhall/HeyMac/docs/HeyMacFrame.rst

 ======

-HeyMac is a flexible frame definition and communication protocol designed to carry Data Link (Layer 2) and Network (Layer 3) frames between small payload radio modems such as the Semtech SX127x.
+HeyMac is a flexible frame definition and communication protocol designed to carry Data Link (Layer 2) frames between small payload radio modems such as the Semtech LoRa modem.
-HeyMac is distilled from and incompatible with IEEE 802.15.4.
+HeyMac is distilled from and not compatible with IEEE 802.15.4.

 HeyMac offers 16- and 64-bit addressing, multi-network and multi-hop capabilities.
 Extensions for cryptographic authentication and encryption are possible.

 This implementation of HeyMac is written in Python3 using the `farc <https://github.com/dwhall/farc>`_ hierarchical state machine framework.